Match Reports

 Match Review

 The visitors were winless in seven heading into the game, but they made a lively start and could, and perhaps should, have been ahead in the opening minutes.
-Josh Gracey did well to keep out Jayden Davis’ 25-yard effort, but the Bucks’ keeper could only parry it out to Jack Goodman whose effort was well tipped over by Gracey.
+After Josh Gracey did well to keep out Jayden Davis’ 25-yard effort, the ball fell to Jack Goodman in a great position, but his effort was somehow flicked over the bar by Gracey as he scrambled back up of the floor to fling himself in the way.

 The game then settled into an even affair, with neither side finding any particular fluency.
 On 27 minutes, Davis had another attempt that stung Gracey’s palms before the Bucks went down the other end and nearly snuck into the lead.
 Ammar Dyer cross found Matty Stenson six yard out, but Telford’s top scorer couldn’t get the ball out of his feet and hit his effort wide.

 Stenson wasn’t to be denied though, and he put the Bucks in front in the 34th minute.
-Dylan Allen-Hadley did well on the flank before hitting a low cross-shot across goal that Stenson nudged home from close range.
+Remi Walker opened up the King’s Lynn defence with a marvellous through ball to Dylan Allen-Hadley on the right, who hit a low cross across six yard box for Stenson to slide home from close range at the back post.

 Having taken the lead, and thanks to a switch in formation, Kevin Wilkin’s men suddenly looked a lot more dangerous and duly doubled the lead on 40 minutes – albeit from a horrible defensive mistake from the Linnets.
 Paul Jones and Tai Fleming contrived to present the ball to Jamie Meddows, who carried the ball forward before confidently slotting past Jones and into the bottom corner.
 Moments later, Remi Walker nearly made it three, but Jones made a superb save to deny the young midfielder.
 2-0 to the Bucks at half time.